-Always tell your insurer about an accident straight away, even if you don’t want to claim.
+Always tell your insurer about an accident straight away, even if you don’t want to make a claim.

-The other driver could claim against you so it’s best to let your insurer know your side of the story first.
+The other driver could make a claim against you so it’s best to let your insurer know your side of the story first.

 Your insurer should now handle the claim for you.
 If you’re contacted directly by anyone else involved in the accident or their insurer, just ask them to contact your insurer instead.

 You’ll have a set period from when the accident happens to tell your insurer - it could be a few days or a couple of weeks.
 If you don’t, you could invalidate your cover.